Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 Insurance against bad decisions

-The assessment stops expensive mistakes before they happen:
+The diagnostic stops expensive mistakes before they happen:

 - Premature automation — building on unstable workflows